Play is the best, thanks for taking a look at my games!

 Hattie and Donoghue (2016) suggest that effective instruction depends on the intended outcome.
 If the goal is retention of accurate detail — surface learning — then memorization strategies may suffice.
 But if the goal is transfer, flexible thinking, and application in new contexts, then deep learning strategies are essential.

 Mathematics mastery does not come from choosing between understanding or fluency.
+It comes from weaving them together.

 Research consistently shows that conceptual understanding, procedural fluency, and real-world application work best as a team.
 When students understand the why, they remember the how more flexibly.
 When procedures become automatic, their cognitive energy is freed for deeper reasoning and more complex problem solving (Mitchell, 2025).